sfc-gh-akelkar/ad_tech_optimization/DEMO_GUIDE.md

 ## Questions you should expect (and how to answer)

 ### “Is this real ML?”
-- “Acts 2/3 are simulated for demo speed and explainability; production would swap in Cortex ML / Snowpark ML models using the same governed data layer.”
+- “The watchlist scoring and 24–48h predictions are simulated for demo speed and explainability; production would swap in Cortex ML / Snowpark ML models using the same governed data layer.”

 ### “Are the savings real?”
 - “Observed metrics come directly from incident data.
 Any ‘avoided’ estimate is driven by the assumptions table—you can change it live.”